 Collage techniques are intuitive, experimental, and constantly changing.
 Lange has learned to embrace big systems thinking; a true analyst.
 Always trying to make a whole out of the sum of parts; she is seeking greater meaning.
 How subjects, people, and events intersect in unusual and unexpected ways has led her to invest in a naturalist’s art life in rural and coastal themes, within nature, spirituality, and faith-based intersections.
 This shift pursues social concerns in community, culture, and human creativity.
 Where prior efforts were explorative, current work is focused and directed at meaning and application.

 Lange’s motivation is to create and illuminate pathways.
-With a desire to meet others (figuratively and literally) through art; she also hopes to meet her true self and her maker.
+With a desire to meet others (figuratively and literally) through art; she also hopes to meet her true self.